 In September 2012, UKRO entered into an agreement with the Keck School of Medicine of the University of Southern California to establish what we envision as a premier center nationally for kidney research—the USC/UKRO Kidney Research Center (KRC).
+The research labs officially opened in September of 2015 and the KRC’s trail-blazing first team members are hard at work investigating new potential treatments and cures for kidney disease.

 Kenneth R. Hallows, M.D., Ph.D., F.A.S.N., serves as Director of the KRC and Chief of the Division of Nephrology and Hypertension.
 He comes from the University of Pittsburgh’s School of Medicine, where he was an Associate Professor of Medicine and of Cell Biology, along with Assistant Dean and Co-Director of the Medical Scientist Training Program in the Renal-Electrolyte Division of the Center for Critical Care Nephrology.
 His areas of specialization and research interests include epithelial ion transport, cellular metabolism, polycystic kidney disease, and acute kidney injury.